dreadnode/tensor-man/README.md

-`tensor-man` is an utility to inspect, validate, sign and verify machine learning model files.
+`tensor-man` is a utility to inspect, validate, sign and verify machine learning model files.

 ## Supported Formats